Defiant Craig Revel Horwood reignites Strictly feud as he declares ‘I’m not going anywhere darling’

 She suspected Craig’s change in attitude was after Strictly “didn’t want any negativity”.

-Craig found out about Ola’s shady words and quickly responded on X. He wrote: ““Former Strictly pro Ola Jordan says ‘nicey nicey’ Craig Revel Horwood replaced with ‘spicier’ judge.”
+Craig found out about Ola’s shady words and quickly responded on X. He wrote: “‘Former Strictly pro Ola Jordan says nicey nicey Craig Revel Horwood should be replaced with spicier judge.’
 Maybe you’d like to suggest your wonderful husband Ola?” while tagging her account.

 James soon chimed in and quoted Craig’s message to his wife.